shivapreetham/nitjsr-hub/README.md

 ---

-## the version 2 uses postgresql using supabase and drizzle
+## the version 2 uses postgresql using supabase and drizzle, redis for caching , custom socket io server

 ## 🎯 Key Features